 Deciding on Payment Order

 How you approach repayment plays a crucial role in your journey out of debt.
-By choosing a method that aligns with your goals and mindset, you set yourself up for success.
+Selecting a method that matches your goals and mindset sets you up for success.

 Whether aiming for quick wins or focusing on the big fish, understanding your strategy is fundamental.
 Here are two popular approaches.